-6. The Tudors
+5. The Tudors

 The British royal family perfectly lends itself to period dramas, and The Tudors is the second show on the list that uses them as inspiration.

 This show takes you back to 16th-century England and the reign of Henry VIII.
 The four series each cover an important aspect of the king’s life.
-His fallout with the pope, his marriage to Anne Boleyn, the reformation revolts, and the siege of Boulogne all enjoy ample coverage.
+His fallout with the Pope, his marriage to Anne Boleyn, the reformation revolts, and the siege of Boulogne all enjoy ample coverage.

 The Tudors received a Golden Globe nomination for Best Drama Series in 2007.
 We think the show is one of the best period dramas on Netflix.

 The 1800s were a unique time in Britain.
 The century began with the industrial revolution taking hold across the north of the country and ended with Queen Victoria leading the largest empire in the world’s history.